srosenzweig09-forks/PH482_582_Sp22/Exercises/SubmissionDetails.md

 You will submit the Jupyter Notebooks as PDF.
 In Google Colab a PDF can be exported under `File` `Print` and then it depends on your operating system.
+For details on the submission of the exercises see [here](/Exercises/SubmissionDetails.md).

 ## File Name Convention